 - AFP, AP and Reuters have all confirmed that VOA radio broadcasts can use their news wire copy verbatim without verbal attribution or credit.
-All three agencies consider this to be "standard use" of their material. - However, if one wire service has an exclusive interview or information that other news organizations do not have, we should give that wire service verbal credit in the broadcast.
-(Also see Audio Usage Rights, p.
-70)
+All three agencies consider this to be "standard use" of their material. - Although the contracts permit this, VOA's best practice should still be to double-source the information and then put that information into your own words. - However, if one wire service has an exclusive interview or information that other news organizations do not have, we should give that wire service verbal credit in the broadcast. - This guidance applies to all FTE and PSC contractors.
+Stringers filing for VOA who use news agency copy for their reports should provide proper attribution.